IHaskell/IHaskell/ihaskell-display/ihaskell-widgets/MsgSpec.md

 Any *numeric* property initialized with the empty string is provided the default value by the frontend.
-Some numbers need to be sent as actual numbers (when non-null), whereas the ones representing lengths in CSS units need to be sent as strings.
+Some numbers need to be sent as actual numbers (when non-null), whereas the ones representing lengths in CSS units need to be sent as strings specifying the size unit (px,em,cm,etc.).

 The initial state must *at least* have the following fields in the `data.state` value of the message: